Rigid Invariant Sliced Wasserstein via Independent Embeddings: Discussion

 \section{Discussion}

-Our empirical results demonstrate that the effective benefits of RISWIE do not degrade accuracy.
-On tissue slices, RISWIE recovers intestine identity more reliably than GW and achieves the highest stack assignment accuracy while running several orders of magnitude faster.
-On 3D human meshes, it consistently surpasses GW across clustering methods and evaluation metrics, with distance matrices that can be computed in seconds rather than hours.
-These results confirm that RISWIE preserves the geometric sensitivity of OT while enforcing rigid invariance, and moreover that it can be deployed on domains where GW is computationally intractable.

-RISWIE also recovers a signed axis permutation that aligns axes, which when using PCA can be interpreted as a rigid transformation between eigenspaces.
-This determines an explicit rotation/reflection aligning two shapes.
-As a result, we can define boosted variants of any distance function--apply RISWIE’s alignment step and then evaluate the distance.
-These variants inherit rigid invariance without modifying the underlying metric.
+Our empirical results demonstrate that the massive computational benefits of RISWIE do not degrade accuracy -- in fact, they can often improve it relative to approximate solvers.
+On both applications, RISWIE achieved higher AUC than approximating Gromov-Wasserstein or Procrustes-Wasserstein in 4 orders of magnitude less time.
+RISWIE also recovers a signed axis permutation between axes, which, when using PCA, can be used to give an explicit rotation/reflection aligning two shapes.
+As a result, we can define rigid-invariant versions of any distance function--apply RISWIE’s alignment step and then evaluate the other distance.
 This makes RISWIE useful both as a standalone distance measure and as a preprocessing step for downstream geometric data analysis.

-Two limitations should be noted.
-First, our method relies on discrete axis matchings.
-This provides invariance but introduces non-differentiability, limiting direct integration into some deep learning frameworks \citep{alvarezmelis2018gromovwassersteinalignmentwordembedding}.
-We introduce a soft variant in the appendix that replaces hard assignments with probabilistic matchings; however, its empirical performance remains to be fully evaluated.
-Second, performance depends on the stability of the embedding procedure.
-When eigengaps are small in PCA or diffusion maps, axis orderings may fluctuate, reducing alignment quality.
-One possible extension is to treat nearly degenerate eigenspaces as blocks and compare them jointly, though consistent block matching is nontrivial.

-By optimizing over a large finite group of signed permutations, RISWIE achieves the robustness of Gromov--Wasserstein while maintaining the scalability of sliced OT.
-We established its theoretical properties, including pseudometric guarantees, and closed forms for Gaussian measures.
-Empirically, RISWIE consistently matches or exceeds the accuracy of Gromov--Wasserstein across clustering and alignment tasks, while reducing runtime by several orders of magnitude.
-These results position RISWIE as a practical distance for large-scale geometric data analysis and a foundation for future work on invariant transport methods.